mactul/powermake/tutorials/05-configuration-and-crosscompilation/README.md

 CC=gcc LD=clang++ python makefile.py -rv
 ```

-If you specify a cross-compiler, PowerMake handle everything for you.
+If you specify a cross-compiler, PowerMake handles everything for you.
 For example:
 ```sh
 CC=i686-w64-mingw32-gcc python makefile.py -rv